 Café Sevilla – $$$ Spanish Tapas, Sangria, and Live Music

-If you’re a fan of fresh seafood, small plates, and live Spanish guitar, don’t miss a chance to dine at Café Sevilla, 140 Pine Avenue in the Historic Gaslamp Quarter.
+Fans of fresh seafood, small plates, and live Spanish guitar will love Café Sevilla, 140 Pine Avenue in the Historic Gaslamp Quarter.

 Delicious, grilled calamari steak served on a white ceramic dish next to a large plate of golden, fried calamari on a wooden board adorn the table at food establishment Café Sevilla in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana